MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-shorthand.md

 ## Use `??` to show help

-The use of double question marks `??` is a special keyword to show the available help for a parameter or sub-property.
+The use of double question marks `??` is a special keyword to show the available help for a parameter or subproperty.
 It can also be used within shorthand syntax to get help.

 > [!NOTE]
 >